Asian American Studies, Minor

 Minor in Asian American Studies Requirements

 The Asian American Studies Program offers a minor with classes that focus upon the history and contemporary experience of Asians in the United States.
 These courses explore themes in local and ethnic history, trans-Pacific contact, cultural change and adaptation, and interethnic relations.
-Those who major in business, social science, international relations, and the human service professions recognize their relevance.

 Courses in the Asian American Studies minor familiarize students with the historical, socioeconomic, and cultural adaptations that peoples from Asia make when coming to the United States.
 The curriculum is designed to enable professional men and women to understand and to interact with people from ethnic subcultures in our pluralistic society.
 The Asian American Studies Minor therefore complements any major dealing with human behavior.
-For more information, see Asian American Studies.

 Asian American Studies Program